CONSERVE ENERGY & REDUCE FATIGUE IN HORSES

 - The horse that will not move another step

-- The endurance horse at the end of a 100 mile race that is reluctant to trot
+- The endurance horse at the end of a 100-mile race that is reluctant to trot

 - The racehorse that has slowed in the last eighth of a mile of a race, but when passing the post is still travelling in excess of 35 miles per hour

-- The event horse on cross-country that slows down from a fast gallop pace, but when given a few strides at a slightly slower pace, is able to return to the original faster pace
+- The event horse on cross country that slows down from a fast gallop pace, but when given a few strides at a slightly slower pace, is able to return to the original faster pace

-Horses wearing FLAIR® Strips have been shown to use 5-6% less energy when bringing air in during intensive exercise.
+Performance horses wearing FLAIR® Strips have been shown to use 5-6% less energy when bringing air in during intensive exercise.

 Early research on horses exercising on treadmills showed that horses using FLAIR Strips used 5-6% less oxygen and produced less carbon dioxide than when doing the same amount of work without a FLAIR Strip.
 Using less oxygen means the horse consumed less energy.
 It's believed that by reducing resistance to airflow (allowing horses to breathe easier), the work required of the respiratory muscles like the diaphragm during exercise is reduced, which reduces the energy required for breathing.
 It was theorized that by reducing energy consumption, fatigue would be delayed since this energy would now be available to the exercising muscles.
-Subsequent studies have now shown that FLAIR Strips delay the onset of time to fatigue in exercising horses.

-The energy conserved by wearing a FLAIR Strip is available to sustain performance longer and potentially reduce the chance of fatigue related injuries.
+The energy conserved by wearing a FLAIR Strip is available to sustain performance longer and potentially reduce the chance of fatigue-related injuries.

 The Strips are also beneficial during shorter duration, sprint exercises (1/4 mile races or barrel runs), where 60% of energy is generated by anaerobic metabolism and 40% of the energy is generated via aerobic pathways that require oxygen.
 However, at races over 5 furlongs (1000 meters) over 70% of energy is generated via aerobic pathways and at a mile (1600 meters), 80% of energy is generated via aerobic pathways.
 During longer distances even more energy is generated using aerobic pathways, making efficient oxygen intake even more important.